Professor David Kim receives 2024 Gold Shield Faculty Prize

 As for the $30,000 prize money, Kim already knows how he’ll spend it.

-“Both the department of European languages and transcultural studies and the International Institute are deeply committed to strengthening Goal 2 of UCLA’s Strategic Plan.
+“Both the department of European Languages and Transcultural Studies and the International Institute are deeply committed to strengthening Goal 2 of UCLA’s Strategic Plan.
 One way to do so would be by offering more students the opportunity to study abroad during the summer or an academic year,” Kim said.
 “I would like to support the generous spirit of Gold Shield, Alumnae of UCLA by contributing to student scholarships for travel study.
 The rest I will gratefully use to conduct archival research and to host international community partners on campus.”